meta-toolkit/meta-toolkit.org/overview-tutorial.md

 ## How does MeTA store data?

 All processed data is stored in a `disk_index`.
-Currently, we have two indexes:
-`forward_index` and `inverted_index`.
+Currently, we have two index types: `forward_index` and `inverted_index`.
 The former is keyed by document IDs, and the latter is keyed by term IDs.

  - `forward_index` is used for applications such as topic modeling and most classification tasks